Everything you need to know about challenging a will in NSW

 When you challenge a will on the basis of fraud or forgery the burden will be on you to prove it with supporting details and evidence.
 Challenging a will on the basis of forgery is notoriously hard to prove and will typically involve the testimony of an expert in handwriting who is able to detect and prove discrepancies between the signatures.
 In cases where the will is what has been forged, not the signature, you will need to prove that the deceased/testator expressed their wishes elsewhere – by finding an earlier will, a draft or reliable witnesses.
 We’ve worked on a number of cases involving forgery and understand what is involved in successfully proving it – give us a call to discuss your situation or send us a message using the form on the bottom of this page.

-d) Lacked Mental Capacity – What is it and how do I prove it?
+d) Lacked mental capacity – What is it and how do I prove it?

 A will can be challenged if you can prove that the deceased/testator lacked the mental capacity (testamentary capacity) required to create a valid will.